Rampage

 Solid as the Rock

-Luckily, Dwyane Johnson makes the thing somewhat watchable.
+Luckily, Dwyane Johnson makes it somewhat watchable.
 Sorry, mate, but your character, as beefy as he is, wouldn't have lasted ten seconds on Atari.
 We would have beaten you up like the others, Randall and me.
 Denise too, she would have kicked your arse.
-Nevertheless, the franchise has spawned no less than seven games in total, the last one released in the same year as The Rock's blockbuster, as part of the promotion.
-I dare to hope that the mechanics have evolved a little since 1986, otherwise it would lead to a lot of running around in circles.
-I won't be looking into it, both because I don't want to waste my time, and because I might end up wanting to try one or two (and waste even more time).
-But I salute the dedication of those who have tested all the games.
-I'll stop there, before I change my mind and decide they're all a bunch of weirdos.
+Nevertheless, the franchise has spawned no fewer than seven games in total, the last one released in the same year as The Rock's blockbuster, as part of the promotion.
+I dare to hope that the mechanics have evolved a little since 1986, otherwise it would be a lot of running around in circles.
+I won't bother finding out, both for fear of wasting my time and of making myself want to try one or two (and thus wasting even more time).
+But I salute the self-sacrifice of those who have tested all the instalments.
+I'll stop there, before I change my mind and consider them to be complete lunatics.